andkrau/NuanceResurrection/Readme.txt

 History
 =======
+5/30/2020, version 0.6.0:
 Fix corrupted gfx in (at least) T3K
-Fix wrong DMAs in Ballistic and Merlin Racing (so that these display mostly correct now) (Mostly) fix distorted sound
+Fix wrong DMAs in Ballistic and Merlin Racing (so that these display mostly (always?) correct now) (Mostly) fix distorted sound
-Optimizations all over the place (memory usage and performance) Always enable Pixel Shaders and fully support pixel mode 2 for more performance Remove fields per second and always update video settings in the 'nuance.cfg' Support Nuons VSyncing mechanism if a PC is emulating 'too fast' Resolve a lot of hangs during gameplay, although this can still happen in some demanding situations (especially on low end PCs)
+Optimizations all over the place (memory usage and performance) Always enable Pixel Shaders and fully support pixel mode 2 for more performance Remove fields-per-second and always-update-video settings in the 'nuance.cfg' Support Nuons VSyncing mechanism if a PC is emulating 'too fast' Resolve a lot of hangs during gameplay, although this can still happen in some demanding situations (especially on low end PCs)
 Fix fullscreen toggle (via F1/ESC)